Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

-With this measurement configuration, we measured the Mermin witness for a range of imprecision parameters, from $\varepsilon = 0\%$ to $\varepsilon = 10\%$.
-In Fig.~\ref{fig:spoofing} we plot the experimentally observed values of the Mermin witness versus $\varepsilon$.
-The dashed line indicates the biseparable bound of the standard Mermin witness.
-Thus for any points above the shaded dark blue region, the Mermin witness would indicate the presence of four-qubit GME.
-In our data, already for very small measurement errors of $\varepsilon=0.5\%$, we observe a false positive.
-Moreover, it is expected that the amount of imprecision required for a false positive will decrease as the quality of the state preparation improves, i.e.~high-quality sources are the most vulnerable since they can come close to the idealised biseparable limit.
-This follows from the observation that small values of $\varepsilon$ can significantly increase the witness value.
-This is illustrated in our data as well.
-The faithful implementation (i.e.~when $\varepsilon=0$) shows a witness value $\expect{\mathcal{M}^{(4)}_0}= 3.700\pm0.053$ but this increases to $\expect{\mathcal{M}^{(4)}_\varepsilon}= 4.178\pm0.054$ already at $\varepsilon=0.5\%$, corresponding to a $13$ percent increase.
-Notably, the p-value associated with the violations of the witness is $p= 1.7291\times10^{-4}$ for $\varepsilon=0.5\%$.
-The solid line indicates our updated biseparble bound taking into account the measurement imprecision.
-We clearly see that all data points obey this corrected bound.
+We evaluate the Mermin GME-witness for the imprecision parameters $\varepsilon\in[0,0.1]$; the results are shown in Fig.~\ref{fig:spoofing}.
+In particular, for the faithful implementation ($\varepsilon=0$), we obtain $\expect{\mathcal{M}^{(4)}_0}= 3.700\pm0.053$ but this increases to $\expect{\mathcal{M}^{(4)}_\varepsilon}= 4.178\pm0.054$ already at $\varepsilon=0.5\%$, corresponding to a $13$ percent increase and a false positive of four-qubit GME.
+In general, it is expected that the amount of imprecision required for a false positive will decrease as the quality of the state preparation improves, i.e.~high-quality sources are the most vulnerable since they can come close to the idealised biseparable limit.
+In contrast, the solid line in Fig~\ref{fig:spoofing} indicates our imprecision-robust GME-witness \eqref{optboundMermin}.
+We clearly see that all data points satisfy the witness inequality.